DataDog/documentation/content/en/security/cloud_security_management/setup/fargate.md

 {{< /code-block >}}

 ## Verify that the Agent is sending events to CSM

 When you enable CSM on AWS Fargate ECS or EKS, the Agent sends a log to Datadog to confirm that the default ruleset has been successfully deployed.
-To view the log, navigate to the Logs page in Datadog and search for @agent.rule_id:ruleset_loaded.
+To view the log, navigate to the [Logs][9] page in Datadog and search for `@agent.rule_id:ruleset_loaded`.

-Another method to verify that the Agent is sending events to CSM is to manually trigger a AWS Fargate security signal.
+Another method to verify that the Agent is sending events to CSM is to manually trigger an AWS Fargate security signal.

-In the task definition, replace the "workload" container by the following:
+In the task definition, replace the "workload" container with the following:

 {{< code-block lang="yaml" collapsible="true" >}}
             "name": "cws-signal-test",